N0MoreSecr3ts/wraith/docs/development/roadmap.md

 - [X] ~~Ability to silence the output~~
 - [X] ~~Max file size to scan~~
 - [ ] Only export the functions and variables necessary
-- [ ] Capture the eroor if no sig file is presented
+- [ ] Capture the error if no sig file is given and the default does not exist
 - [ ] Break out checking if a file is to be scanned into a single function
 - [ ] Add a flag to de-dupe findings

 ### Milestone 2